Wisconsin boy to waive hearing in 10-year-old girl's death

-CHIPPEWA FALLS, Wis.
-(AP) — A 14-year-old Wisconsin boy accused of killing a 10-year-old girl after luring her off a trial by suggesting they explore surrounding woods plans to waive his right to a preliminary hearing Thursday.
+CHIPPEWA FALLS — A 14-year-old Wisconsin boy accused of killing a 10-year-old girl after luring her off a trial by suggesting they explore surrounding woods plans to waive his right to a preliminary hearing Thursday.

 The boy’s attorney has submitted a letter to the court in Chippewa County saying the teen waives his right to the hearing in which a judge determines if there’s enough evidence for a trial.
 The boy was scheduled to appear remotely from the detention center Thursday afternoon.